All Episodes

 That's not why he lost his speakership.

-He lost his speakership, actually, the seeds for that were so in much earlier than 1995.
+The seeds for that were sown much earlier than 1995.

-Newt, it'd be a distraction to go into why now, but the reasons he lost his speakership had more to do with internal house things than the 1995 budget battle.
+Newt, it'd be a distraction to go into why now, but the reasons he lost his speakership had more to do with internal House things than the 1995 budget battle.

 The 1995 budget battle on paper at the end of the day was not a disaster for the Republicans, but it was media-wise.